 Why do you need to know the meaning of Google Home LED lights?

 The touch panel in the top of Google Home plays a very important role in using and configuring Google Home.
 And the LED lights (and their colours) give you the status of the device and possible problems with it.

 So, as an owner of Google Home, you should know the meaning of Google Home LED lights.

-This guide will explain to you the meaning of Google Home LED lights in setup stage, in standby mode, or in Google Assistant mode.
+This guide will explain to you the meaning of Google Home LED lights in the setup stage, in standby mode, or in Google Assistant mode.